raimund-buehler/face-detection-pipeline/README.md

 Real annotated frames cannot be published: the scene camera shows the participant's conversation partner, with the participant's gaze drawn on top.
-The figure below runs the same code over a generated face that belongs to nobody — the face and its keypoints are detected for real, and only the gaze path is invented.
+The figure below runs the same code over a synthetic face — the face and its keypoints are detected by the code, the gaze path is synthetic.

 ![The AOI overlay, on a generated face](docs/detection-demo.png)